 2021, with Eildon Housing Association completing its 39 flat Wilkie Gardens development in Galashiels in November 2021.
-Following Covid related reprogramming, the next development is now underway at the former High School Kelso which is being converted and remodelled by Eildon Housing Association to form 36 flats.
-Current information estimates that this will complete in summer 2023.
+Former Kelso High School has also been converted and remodelled by Eildon Housing Association to form 36 ECH flats and opened in summer 2023.